 PKWT may be made based on a specific time or the completion of a certain job or work that is temporary in nature.
 It cannot be used for permanent jobs.
-It is important to note that the Omnibus Law has removed the previous restriction on PKWT period of not exceeding two years that could be extended once for a maximum period of one year, or renewed once for a maximum period of two years.
-The new Manpower Law authorizes the employer and employee to agree on the employment period.
-Meanwhile, it is clear that PKWTT agreements are made for an indefinite time.
+It is important to note that the Job Creation Law has removed the previous restriction on the PKWT period of not exceeding 2 (two) years that could be extended once for a maximum period of one year, or renewed once for a maximum period of two years.
+The new amended Manpower Law through the Job Creation Law authorizes the employer and employee to agree on the employment period.
+Meanwhile, it is clear that PKWTT agreements should generally be made for an indefinite employment period.